Tyrrrz/CliFx/Readme.md

 By implementing `ICommand` this class also provides `ExecuteAsync` method.
 This is the method that gets called when the user invokes the command.
 Its return type is `Task` in order to facilitate asynchronous execution, but if your command runs synchronously you can simply return `Task.CompletedTask`.

-The `ExecuteAsync` method also takes an instance of `IConsole` as a parameter.
-You should use this abstraction to interact with the console instead of calling `System.Console` so that your commands are testable.
+This method takes two parameters: an instance of `IConsole` and `CancellationToken`.

+You should use the `console` parameter in places where you would normally use `System.Console`, in order to make your command testable.
+The `cancellationToken` parameter can be used to handle interrupt signal (Ctrl+C or Ctrl+Break) to gracefully cancel execution and perform any necessary cleanup.
+If another interrupt signal is received after the first one, the application will terminate immediately.

 Finally, the command defined above can be executed from the command line in one of the following ways: